 Difference between pure MDI and liquefied MDI

-Pure MDI is the full name of dimethylformamide (DMF), is an inorganic solvent, composed of methyl group and carbonyl group.
-Its chemical formula is (CH3)2N (O)(CH3)2.
-Pure MDI has the following characteristics:
+Pure MDI is the full name of dimethylformamide (DMF), is an inorganic solvent-based products, composed of methyl group and carbonyl group.
+Its molecular formula is (CH3)2N (O)(CH3)

 1. Physical state

-Pure MDI is a colorless liquid,
+Pure MDI is a clear fluid,.

 Get a Free Quote